-Purchase-to-pay Automation Stamps Out Human Accounting errors
+Purchase-to-pay Automation Stamps Out Accounting Human Errors

-Validating invoices (58%)
+- Validating invoices (58%)

-Administrative errors (30%)
+- Administrative errors (30%)

-Slow processes (29%)
+- Slow processes (29%)

-Companies Bet On Digital Transformation To Slash Human Accounting Errors
+Companies Bet on Digital Transformation to Slash Human Accounting Errors

 “More than one-third of finance leaders said time-consuming processes were the biggest problem related to manual accounts payable tasks, with 28% claiming processes are too complex.
 Issues such as manual validation of invoices, reliance on paper documents that need to be printed and shared across the business for authorization, result not only in delays but also a risk of errors and loss, especially across multi-site organizations.”

 In fact, when you drill deeper, you discover that for most companies, reducing errors is a higher priority than preventing fraud.
 Why is that?
-Because for many businesses, the risks associated with financial data security and cyber attacks are often the result of internal human error.
+Because for many businesses, the risks associated with financial data security and cyber-attacks are often the result of internal human error.
 And that’s something that can be easily addressed with an automated AP solution that intelligently streamlines and safeguards the workflow from end to end.

-Enable suppliers to participate in the process and build better relationships
+- Enabling suppliers to participate in the process and build better relationships

-Capture every early payment discount available
+- Capture every early payment discount available

 Lose Human Accounting Errors, Gain Confidence

-As a result, the number of exceptions which would otherwise require time-consuming human intervention such as hunting for documents and calling other departments or vendors drops by more than half, from one in four to merely one in ten invoices.
+Once implemented, the improvements are immediate and obvious.
+Without fail, the number of exceptions which would otherwise require time-consuming human intervention such as hunting for documents and calling other departments or vendors drops by more than half, from one in four to merely one in ten invoices.